 100% of the course is examination based through three papers which contain questions worth between 1 and 9 marks.
-There is no longer any controlled assessment or coursework.
-However, students are required to carry out fieldwork which is then examined in Paper 3.
+There is no controlled assessment or coursework.
+However, you are required to carry out fieldwork which is then examined in Paper 3.